Sad letter to Santa has Newark family asking schools to do more about bullying

 “I cried a lot when I read this letter because she– I asked all the kids to write, the grandkids that I raise, I asked them to write Santa, and she sat down and she wrote this, and she handed it to me and she said ‘I’m going to my room’.
 I didn’t read it before she went upstairs, and I sat down and I read it and I just cried for hours,” said Carney.

-Katlin read the letter to News 8 saying in part, “What I would like for Christmas is to not get bullied no more, and just make friends.”
+Katlin read the letter to News 8 saying in part, “What I would like for Christmas is to not get bullied no more (sic), and just make friends.”

+Carney added, “It’s caused emotional stress for her– mental stress for her– she can’t focus in school, she can’t focus on her grades, and she’s struggling with that.
+And it’s not fair.
+She’s 11, she’s a child.
+She’s going to school to get educated.
+She’s not going to school to be bullied and harassed.”

 Newark Central Schools did issue a lengthy statement saying in no way do they allow bullying in the classroom.